matt-plank/fastapi-htmx-quickstart/README.md

 A quick-start template using Python's FastAPI and HTMX for fast and robust web applications.

+## Features

+* Modern web development utilities such as TailwindCSS, AlpineJS, and Webpack
+* Convenient local development & testing with `docker-compose`
+* Pre-configured `pre-commit` hooks to enforce code quality

 ## Installation

 Install dependencies using `pip`: